hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 ![Custom build of VS Code on PocketCHIP](/img/vscode2.jpg)

 OK, wait... what?

-[VS Code](http://code.visualstudio.com) is Microsoft's cross-platform, open-source IDE.
-Though the "VS" technically stands for Visual Studio, VS Code has more in common with lightweight IDEs like Atom and Sublime.
-I like VS Code a LOT: it's very customizable, has really nice built-in node.js debugging tools, and has easy git workflow integration.
-BUT, I digress...
+Yes.

-While I was impatiently waiting for my PocketCHIP to arrive last week, I decided that I really needed to install VS Code on it because, um, I don't know.
+While I was impatiently waiting for my PocketCHIP to arrive last week, I decided that I really needed to install [VS Code]((http://code.visualstudio.com)) on it because, um, I don't know.
 Bragging rights, maybe?
 I'd never actually used Linux before, but I knew there were binaries on the VS Code website, soooo... how hard could it be, right?
 (I hear all y'all Linux users laughing at last week's me.
 It's fine.)

 Soon after my PocketCHIP arrived, and propelled by sheer enthusiasm alone, I got to work.